-Jefferies is a UK subsidiary of Jefferies Group LLC, the global investment banking firm with headquarters in New York which provides a full range of investment banking, sales, trading, research and strategy across the spectrum of equities, fixed income, and foreign exchange, as well as wealth management, in the Americas, Europe and Asia.
-Our own headquarters are in London.
-We also have branches in France, the Netherlands, Sweden, Italy, Germany, Switzerland and Spain.
+Jefferies is a UK subsidiary of Jefferies Group LLC, the global investment banking firm with headquarters in New York which provides a full range of investment banking, sales, trading, research and strategy across the spectrum of equities, fixed income, and foreign exchange, in Europe.
+Our own headquarters are in London and we have a branch in Switzerland.